intuit-recruiting/rit-challenge/README.md

 * How can you identify transactions which you can ignore? (such as credit card payments, interest payments, etc...)
 * Can you identify spending patterns in the transactions programmatically in order to save money?
 * Based on your knowledge of personal finances, can you identify potentially unnecessary purchases?
-* Can you identify alternatives you can use to current transactions to find savings for the user?
+* Can you identify alternatives you can use to find savings for the user?

 # Evaluation: